 Odutola was born in Ife, Nigeria, in 1985, and raised in Alabama.
-She now amid these portraits is like entering a Nigerian novel written by an African Edith Wharton all aspire, might also ask herself if there are further dreams we can have about an un-stolen and un-colonised Africa that will turn away from the kind of Rich Kids wealth not so much in itself as for what it represents: self-determination.
+She now resides in New York, where she is a central light in a thrilling new generation of black artists that includes her childhood friend, the Ghanaian-American novelist Yaa Gyasi, the musician and downtown alt-star Dev Hynes (Blood Orange) and the singer and performance artist Solange Knowles (who is, alongside her husband, Alan Ferguson, both an occasional model for Odutola's portraits and a frequent collector of them).
+But if the traditional relationship between painter and patron is one of unadorned artisan and uber-glamorous client, Odutola disrupts all that.
+Strikingly beautiful and startlingly well dressed, in photos patron and artist seemed clipped from the very world Odutola paints so beautifully: two aristocratic African sisters, just about ready to tear up the (down)town.
+And that's the funny thing about Odutola: Nigerian high life - as I'm sure she's well aware - is not only wealth not so much in itself as for what it represents: self-determination.
 Part of her project is precisely to give to black subjects what those rich Instagram kids so like to display: the luxury of journeying wherever you want to go, and the freedom to indulge concerns that begin and end with the self: "I wanted to show historically oppressed bodies in control not only of themselves but in control of the impetus to travel, of their need to exist in the world and not be in control of anything else but themselves.
 The only thing I knew could cut to the heart of that was Manifest Destiny [the 19th-century belief that white settlers were "destined" to expand across North America], so there's a lot of Manifest Destiny-like, Hudson River School situations going on in these works."
 As Toni Morrison famously defined it, racism, to the black person, is primarily a tool of distraction: it drags us away from the proper pursuit of our own interests, dreams, plans, projects, ideas.
 In this context, Odutola's paintings ask a vital question: what would we be like if we had never been distracted?
 But is a black version of Manifest Destiny a true alternate vision or just the flip side of the same coin?
 Is hoarded black wealth the only correct response to its white equivalent?
 You won't get any easy answers from these paintings: just like the strange interiors in which these privileged families live, some of the angles are deliberately absurd and the perspectives impossible; bizarrely shaped bricks hold up dubious windows, and landscapes look like fabric and vice versa.
 A fantasy doesn't need to make sense.
 But it can still have power, and there is something deeply exhilarating in contemplating a newly married, gorgeous gay couple, who by their union have brought two grand Nigerian families together in a country which we know, in reality, has recently outlawed the very existence of homosexuality.